louiesch/louiesch/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Louie, I am a student currently attending Epicodus in Seattle and learning JavaScript, C#, and React.
+My name is Louie, I'm a student currently attending Epicodus in Seattle and learning JavaScript, C#, and React.